vmcilwain/salted_rails_server/README.md

 ### Backup State

-Installs the [backup] (https://github.com/backup/backup) and [whenever](https://github.com/javan/whenever) gems for backing up your rails application
+Installs the [backup] (https://github.com/backup/backup) and [whenever](https://github.com/javan/whenever) gems for backing up your rails application.

 The backup configuration is stored in `/home/username/bin`